Skewness and Kurtosis: Quick Guide (Updated 2023)

 subtract the median from the mean, multiply the difference by 3, and divide the product by the standard deviation.

-If the skewness is lower than -1 (negative skewed) or greater than 1 (positive skewed), the data are extremely skewed.
+• Data with skewness values less than -1 (negative skewed) or greater than 1 (positive skewed) are considered highly skewed.

 Kurtosis is a statistical measure that quantifies the shape of a probability distribution.
 It provides information about the tails and peakedness of the distribution compared to a normal distribution.